 Worsted Weight, also known as “Afghan,” “Aran,” or simply “Medium” refers to a particular weight of yarn that produces a fabric gauge of around 16–20 stitches per 4 inches of stockinette, which is best knitted using 4.5mm to 5.5mm knitting needles (US size 7–9).

 The Yarn Weight Family comprises of the following types: -

 1. Lace Yarn weight

 This yarn weight is the thinnest and lightest type of yarn.
-This weight yarn can be used for weaving fabric or knit lace shawls and scarves.
+This weight yarn can be used for weaving silk fabric or knit lace shawls and scarves.
 To get the open lace effect, you would need to use a larger needle size.